 More about Mel

-2016 Larry Outlaw Excellence in Education Award – NC Real Estate Education
+2016 Larry Outlaw Excellence in Education Award – North Carolina Real Estate Commission

-2016 Educator of the Year – NC Real Estate Commission
+2016 Educator of the Year – North Carolina Real Estate Commission

 BrightPath’s lead instructor, Mel consistently earns rave reviews from students.
-He “knows his stuff” and has the unique ability to deliver it in an engaging, easy-to-understand manner.
+He “knows his stuff” and has the unique ability to deliver it in an engaging, easy-to-understand manner to students.

-Mel’s background (two graduate degrees in education) and experience (15 years teaching in high school and college) add to his teaching ability in the real estate classroom.
+Mel’s background (two graduate degrees in education) and experience (15 years teaching in high school and college) adds to his teaching ability in the real estate classroom.

-Mel’s other job is an attorney at Mel Black Law with a focus on representing professionals before their state licensing boards.
+Outside of his teaching, Mel’s other job is as an attorney where he focuses his practice on representing professionals before their state licensing boards.
 He has 11 years of combined experience as Director of the North Carolina Appraisal Board and as an officer with the North Carolina Real Estate Commission.
 Mel regularly handles matters before those agencies.
 He is retained by companies, individuals and users of appraisal and brokerage services to advise on compliance matters and to answer questions on a daily practice.

 Mel has co-authored a book on teaching real estate topics and most recently was acknowledged as a contributor to the Real Estate Commission’s North Carolina Real Estate Manual 2011-2012 Edition for revising the chapter on Real Estate Valuation.